 I've seen some of his stand-up on Comedy Central, but I mainly know him for acting.
-There was Welcome to New York, and My Boys, and It's Kind of a Funny Story, and probably some stuff I've forgotten.
+There was Welcome to New York; and My Boys; and It's Kind of a Funny Story; and Troop Zero; and probably some stuff I've forgotten.
 He also voiced Van Helsing in Hotel Transylvania 3; and Lorenzo in Luca.

 I know him from Tru Calling; and It's Kind of a Funny Story; and a small role in The Muppets; and Birdman; and A Legendary Christmas; and he voiced Joker in The Lego Batman Movie; and Mr. Link in Missing Link.
 Also I must have seen some of his stand-up on Comedy Central.
-And no doubt other stuff I don't remember as well.

 I enjoyed his appearances on The Smothers Brothers, and in a Geico commercial.
 I may have seen him in some other stuff or I may not, I forget.

 Well, there's the Police Academy movies.
 And I think I saw Hot to Trot.
 And of course Scrooged.
+And Shakes the Clown.
 Um, I seem to recall seeing him do stand-up on some show, I'm thinking Hard Rock Live, probably.
 And he wrote and directed God Bless America.
 And he's done some voice work.
 I dunno, I'm sure I've seen or heard him in plenty of other stuff...